 Taj Mahal is a blues master with a musicologist’s interest in many forms of world music.
 In addition to his own considerable output of blues, r& b and soul music, he has explored music from the Caribbean, Hawaii, Africa, often fusing them with blues.

 At a time when most blues bands were turning electric and often psychedelic, Taj Mahal’s 1968 debut album had a more traditional sound.
 “Leaving Trunk” from that album is his version of “Milk Cow Blues”.
-Here’s a 1968 film of Taj Mahal performing “Leaving Trunk:
+Here’s a video of Taj Mahal performing “Leaving Trunk” with the Black Crowes:

 Derek Trucks is a modern guitar virtuoso with an ear for history and the blues.
 He is known for his transcendent slide guitar “voice” that combines technique and soul in a unique fashion.
 In some ways Trucks has taken after Taj Mahal, looking for ways to bring a sense of history and place into his original music.
 His 2003 recording of “Leavin’ Trunk” features Mike Mattison on vocals.
 This is an exciting live performance of the tune from 2005:

 The Black Keys are a roots-rock duo that combine elements of blues and rock into a genre called “garage-rock”, popular with younger blues fans.
 They released “Leavin’ Trunk” in 2003.